mickfuzz/phd4/_posts/thesis_chapters/tocs/lit_toc.md

     hand](#literature-review-overview---structure-by-hand)
 -   [Structuring the literature review](#structuring-the-literature-review)
--   [Summary of addressing barriers to participation](#summary-of-addressing-barriers-to-participation)
+-   [Start exploring barriers to participation in digital making](#start-exploring-barriers-to-participation-in-digital-making)
     -   [Cultural / Identity barriers to participation in ...](#cultural-identity-barriers-to-participation-in)
         -   [Barrier - Identity and computer